 There is a further opportunity to build connections and broaden your network through the Aurora Coffee Morning that takes place halfway through the year.
 This event is open to past, current and prospective participants in the programme.

-- The Aurora programme is aimed at Academic staff at grade AC 3/4 , and Professional Services staff at grade AR 8/9
+- The Aurora programme is aimed at staff at level 2 of the Leadership and Management Framework , typically but not exclusively, Academic staff at grades AC 2 - 4 and Professional Services staff at grades Grade 7 - 9

-- Interested staff who meet the grade criteria above can complete the application form, with short supporting statement from line manager, and forward to their respective Faculty office/Director's office by 16th August 2019
+- Interested staff who meet the grade criteria above can complete the application form, with short supporting statement from Director/Head of School, and forward to firstname.lastname@example.org by Friday 28 August 2020

-- Applications are reviewed and participants selected at Faculty Executive Board/Registrar’s Group meetings in late August/early September 2019
+- Applications are reviewed and participants selected at Faculty Executive Board/Registrar’s Group meetings in September 2020

-- Names of successful applicants are forwarded to Organisational Development in early September 2019 who contact participants with full details of programme, how to book, next steps etc.
+- Names of successful applicants are forwarded to Organisational Development in early October 2020 who contact participants with full details of programme, next steps etc.